Equilibrium Models in Hydro- and Geochemistry

 1. They are called ‘master species’.

-3. Ball J.W. and D.K.
-Nordstrom: WATEQ4F – User’s manual with revised thermodynamic data base and test cases for calculating speciation of major, trace and redox elements in natural waters, USGS Open-File Report 90-129, 185 p, 1991.
+3. JW Ball and DK Nordstrom: WATEQ4F – User’s manual with revised thermodynamic data base and test cases for calculating speciation of major, trace and redox elements in natural waters, USGS Open-File Report 90-129, 1991.